YadvinderChauhan/Martech_QA/README.md

 # Martech_QA

-This is the repository for QA
+This is the repository for QA automation